-22.01 All music from traditional wind and percussion instruments or electronic instruments must be performed by a Student Live and in Real Time (16.05).
-The use of sampled, prerecorded, or sequenced sounds of woodwind, brass, and/or percussion instruments is not permitted.
-Other Music must either be performed "live and in real time" or prerecorded or sequenced for playback on a "one stroke, one note" basis (16.07).
-Tempo-Specific samples and musical loops are not permitted during the Performance (16.17).
+- Amplifying individuals (wind players) through a soundboard during tutti sections leads to an intentional misrepresentation of what is being performed by the total ensemble.
+This misrepresentation of acoustic quality by enhancing a few individuals is unacceptable. - Soloists and featured ensembles may use microphones during their feature section but must be muted from amplification when not being featured. - Where a participating band has a limited number of performers (e.g., one player to a part), the use of individual microphones is acceptable. - 7.01 All music from traditional wind and percussion instruments or electronic instruments must be performed by a Student Live and in Real Time (1.05).
+The use of sampled, prerecorded, or sequenced sounds of woodwind and/or brass instruments is not permitted.
+Other Music must either be performed "live and in real time" or prerecorded or sequenced for playback on a "one stroke, one note" basis (1.07).
+Tempo-Specific samples and musical loops are not permitted during the Performance (1.17).